Pride Center San Antonio was born with the purpose to promote the lesbian, gay, bisexual, transgender, questioning and ally community in Bexar County.

 In September 2011, the Pride Center hosted a Leadership Summit for the purpose of seeking input from established community organizations.
 At the summit, several breakout sessions helped us to assess the needs and interests of the community.
 This input helped to determine the Pride Center’s direction.

 In the spring of 2012, a group of Trinity University students led by sociology professor Amy Stone released the results of a Pride Center community survey designed to assess the needs of the LGBT community in San Antonio.
 The survey’s most important findings were that:

 In July 2012, Pride Center San Antonio became a Federal 501(c)(3) non-profit organization incorporated in the state of Texas.

 In fall 2012, the Pride Center began accelerating awareness and fundraising efforts and formalizing programs and community activities in anticipation of garnering the support and donations necessary to open our doors to the public.
 News about the Pride Center has been featured on Texas Public Radio, QSanAntonio.com, and the San Antonio Current.

 In November 2014, the board of the Pride Center San Antonio committed to undergo a strategic planning process.
-With just a handful of active board members at the time, the Pride Center expanded its reach in community and added nine new board members over a multi-month planning period.
-With a clear strategy and expanded volunteer base, the Pride Center San Antonio is on the cusp and substantially impacting and improving the quality of life for the LGBT community.
+With just a handful of active board members at the time, the Pride Center expanded its reach in the community and added nine new board members over a multi-month planning period.